Image as an IMU: Estimating Camera Motion from a Single Motion-Blurred Image: Method

-This approach leverages the relationship between pixel displacements and camera pose, enabling closed-form estimation of the relative pose parameters $\mathbf{t}$ and $\boldsymbol{\theta}$ from the predicted flow and depths.
-With a provided exposure time, we can then compute the instantaneous velocities $\mathbf{v}$ and $\boldsymbol{\omega}$ across exposure.
+This approach leverages the relationship between pixel displacements and camera pose, enabling a closed-form estimate of the relative pose parameters $\mathbf{t}$ and $\boldsymbol{\theta}$ from the flow and depths.
+With the exposure time given, we can then compute the instantaneous velocities $\mathbf{v}$ and $\boldsymbol{\omega}$ across exposure.

 A convenient property of this linear least squares formulation is that this is differentiable, which allows us to train the network fully end-to-end with clear pose supervision.
 Therefore, our final end-to-end loss is: